scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 The specializer implements four different parallelization strategies for the algorithm;
 depending on the sizes of the data structures used in GMM training, different strategies perform better.
-Figure :ref:`gmmperf` shows performance for different strategies for GMM training on an Nvidia Fermi GPU as one of the GMM parameters are varied.
+Figure :ref:`gmmperf` shows performance for different strategies for GMM training on an NVIDIA Fermi GPU as one of the GMM parameters are varied.
 The specializer uses the best-performing variant (by using the different variants to do one iteration each, and selecting the best-performing one) for the majority of iterations.
 As a result, even if specialization overhead (code generation, compilation/linking, etc.) is included, the